Every morning, I wake up. It is one of the few things that I have accomplished every single day of my life.

 I have never figured it out.
 I don’t even realistically know if I have the utter tenacity to figure it out.
 As the years unfold and develop, I find myself without an answer, and the situation continues to permeate into every corner of my thinking, of my life.

-Here is something so powerful, so wonderful, so awful — how can I even begin to approach this?
+Here is something so powerful— how can I even begin to approach this?

 So I hold onto it.